FuneralSuits18/to-do-list-app/project-logs.md

 ## html css
 - animation for loading/unloading todo
+- in dom.js, load todos from window, instead of the todo-container

 ## project.js
 - project should have an id.
 Use that id in html div